-Why are Spider Veins In Pregnancy so Common, and What’s the Best Way to Treat Them
+Why are Spider Veins In Pregnancy so Common?
+What’s the Best Way to Treat Them?

 Spider veins form during pregnancy due to a combination of hormonal changes, variation in your normal circulatory patterns and increased blood volume, or amount of blood in the body.
 You can prevent them by wearing compression stockings and remaining active.
 After pregnancy, there are many available treatment options.

 The changes that occur during pregnancy are so rapid, and often unexpected, that they can catch a woman by surprise.
 Between the swollen feet, expanding belly, heightened sense of smell, extra hair growth, and sensitive stomach, a woman’s body completes a massive hormonal shift that prepares it to host a new life and deliver it safely into the world.
 One day you’re able to reach your legs for a quick shave, and the next you feel a foot jab your internal organs that makes it impossible to reach the same angle.